 The selection of panelists is of critical importance to the success and validity of the ALS process.
 The process must be systematic, replicable, and transparent.
 A nomination process should be used to identify well-qualified individuals who are broadly representative of a variety of demographic characteristics and professional credentials to serve as achievement level setting panelists.
-First, it is necessary to identify individuals who are in a position to know persons having the qualifications required for ALS panelists.
+First, it is necessary to identify individuals and entities (i.e., professional organizations and associations) who have knowledge of and are qualified to nominate potential achievement level setting participants.

-While not a requirement, it may be useful to draw a nationally representative sample using principles of representative sampling to identify geographical units, such as states, cities, or school districts to serve as the basis of representation.
+Although not a requirement, it may be useful to draw a nationally representative sample using principles of representative sampling to identify geographical units, such as states, cities, or school districts to serve as the basis of representation.
 Private schools should be included in the recruitment and identification of educators.
 From these sampled units, individuals holding specific positions within the content area may be identified to serve as nominators of panelists.